malethr/pizza/README.md

 _A website that asks for user's preference for pizza's crust and toppings then display the corresponding amount._

-[Click here](https://malethr.github.io/pizza/) to check my pingpong webpage.
+[Click here](https://malethr.github.io/pizza/) to check my live webpage.

 ## Development Specifications